centreon/centreon-documentation/en/monitoring/hosts.md

 This button serves to delete the host template ![image](assets/configuration/common/delete.png)

-* If the **Create Services linked to the Template too** field is defined as **Yes**, Centreon automatically generates the services based their self on the service templates linked to the host templates defined above (see the chapter @TODO@():ref:`hosttemplates`).
+* If the **Create Services linked to the Template too** field is defined as **Yes**, Centreon automatically generates the services based their self on the service templates linked to the host templates defined above (see the [templates chapter](templates#definition)).

 ### Monitoring properties of the host